newmediadenver/timesheet_hook/README.md

 # timesheet hook

-post-commit hook for logging time to jira
+post-commit hook for logging time to jira (this branch searches for the ticket number in the commit message instead of the branch name)

 ## post-commit use